-Special Areas
+Special Area

-Refer to the following for background and decisions regarding the Black Sand Springs and Bangtail designated special areas: (U.S. Department of Agriculture 1998); (U.S. Department of Agriculture 1974a), and (McCallister K. 2007).
+Refer to the following for background and decisions regarding the Black Sand Springs and Bangtail designated special areas: (U.S. Department of Agriculture 1997); (U.S. Department of Agriculture 1998); and (U.S. Department of Agriculture 2007a).

 Potential management approaches that could be used to trend toward desired conditions for Special Areas include: